208cai5099/Nutrient-Tracker/README.md

 # Nutrient-Tracker
 The nutrient tracker program asks the user what food they've eaten and how much they've eaten in grams.
-The tracker will reference a database of foods and their nutrient profiles to record the calories, carbohydrates, proteins, and fats consumed.
+The tracker will reference a pandas dataframe of foods and their nutrient profiles to calculate the calories, carbohydrates, proteins, and fats consumed.
-The database is based on a dataset from the U.S. Department of Agriculture's Agricultural Research Service.
+The dataframe is based on a dataset from the U.S. Department of Agriculture's Agricultural Research Service.
 I tried to find other comprehensive datasets online, but this is the best one I've found.

 Reference to dataset:
 U.S. Department of Agriculture, Agricultural Research Service.
 2020.
 USDA Food and Nutrient Database for Dietary Studies 2017-2018.
 Food Surveys Research Group Home Page, http://www.ars.usda.gov/nea/bhnrc/fsrg